Jiaraneatswhat/ob_note/notes/flink_note.md

         boolean isTaskFinished,
         Supplier<Boolean> isRunning)
         throws Exception {

+	// AlignmentType = {AT_LEAST_ONCE, ALIGNED, UNALIGNED, FORCED_ALIGNED}
     if (options.getAlignment() == CheckpointOptions.AlignmentType.FORCED_ALIGNED) {
         options = options.withUnalignedSupported();
         initInputsCheckpoint(metadata.getCheckpointId(), options);
     }

     // Step (1): Prepare the checkpoint, allow operators to do some pre-barrier work.
     // The pre-barrier work should be nothing or minimal in the common case.
     operatorChain.prepareSnapshotPreBarrier(metadata.getCheckpointId());

     // Step (2): Send the checkpoint barrier downstream